Sunda slow loris rescue program

 Illegal trade in Sunda slow lorises: small mammals of the lorisidae family, may soon contribute to their extinction.
 These animals are caught from their environment to become pets or a tourist attraction on the beaches of Indonesia or Thailand.
 Unaware of the misery of animals, tourists and owners of exotic pets fuel the illegal trade in protected animal species.

-The International Union for Conservation of Nature (IUCN) has classified Sunda slow loris as a vulnerable species.
+The International Union for Conservation of Nature (IUCN) has classified Sunda slow loris as a critically endangered (CR)

 Sunda slow loris or greater slow loris (Nycticebus coucang) inhabits the rainforests of Indonesia, including Sumatra, Malaysia, Thailand and Singapore.
 Compared to other lorisidae, it is large, up to 38 cm, and can weigh up to 700 g.
 It has a characteristic of this family round head, large eyes, reflective film, small ears and a moist nose.
 It lives in the treetops.
 Slow lorises feed on fruit, invertebrates (frequently those with an awful taste and smell for other animals), small vertebrates, fruits, leaves, or bark.
 Its basic food is plant sap and nectar produced by local plants and resin obtained by licking drops from wounds on trees.
 Slow lorises can digest resin thanks to their large cecum.
 Lorises contribute to pollinating plants and spreading plant seeds by eating fruits and flower nectar.
 They are nocturnal animals, they lead a solitary lifestyle.
 Interestingly, they are monogamous.
 The male helps the female in rearing young and only during this period you can you meet lorises together.